 It's also not uncommon for landslides or rock-falls to cause road closures.
 On the road from Glenorchy to Queenstown there are a few tricky narrow passes where large rocks are often in the way.

 Always drive carefully, and never drive if you're tired.
 Besides, pulling over on the side of the road to rest in New Zealand often means you'll be treated to some pretty incredible scenery.

 If you're there when an All Blacks game is on, you've got to get yourself a ticket to see the almighty New Zealand team do the 'Haka'.
 This tribal tradition is well-known around the world, but it's much better in real life than on a 2D screen.

 What makes New Zealand's day walks different is how quickly conditions can change.
 Setting off on a sunny morning, sunblock is only the first thing to consider.
 Within hours the wind might have picked up or there could be freezing horizontal rain, and you might get stuck with no shelter.
 Casual walks on mountains in Europe might make people believe they are prepared, but this is a completely different place.

-Martina Grossi says New Zealand is all about recycling – people can even get fines if they don't recycle properly.
-She also says to try picking for New Zealand's famous green-lipped mussels, be aware that there are limits on how many you can harvest.
-Most beaches you'll see signs with details on what you can and can’t do, but be sure to check the New Zealand Food Safety site to find out about current biotoxin warnings.
+New Zealand is all about recycling – people can even get fines if they don't recycle properly.
+If you want to try picking for New Zealand's famous green-lipped mussels, be aware that there are limits on how many you can harvest.
+Most beaches you'll see signs with details on what you can and can’t do, but be sure to check the New Zealand Fishing and Aquaculture site to find out about current biotoxin warnings.

 Bring camping gear and download CamperMate from the App Store for cheap accommodation alternatives in the outdoors.